mtdxc/libp2p.specs/pubsub/README.md

 [message ID function](#message-identification).

 The `from` field (optional) denotes the author of the message.
-This is the peer who initially authored the message, and NOT the peer who propagated it.
-Thus, as the message is routed through a swarm of pubsubbing peers, the original authorship is preserved.
+This is the peer who initially authored the message, and NOT the peer who propagated传播 it.
+Thus, as the message is routed through a swarm of pubsubbing peers, the original authorship is preserved 保留原始作者身份.

 The `seqno` field (optional) is a 64-bit big-endian uint that is a linearly increasing number that is unique among messages originating from each given